 It’s been six months since retailers were required to upgrade their POS systems so that they’ll accept EMV, aka that new credit card with the chip.
 While there a several benefits of EMV, mainly lessening fraud and hacking, not all retailers have embraced the technology.
 In fact, according to CardHub, 42% of retailers have yet to upgrade their terminals.

-While there are a number of explanations on why this is the case, here are the main reasons why retailers haven’t upgraded to EMV.
+There are a few explanations on why this is the case.
+To make things easier, here are the main reasons why retailers haven’t upgraded to EMV.

 Current Payment Terminals Work Just Fine

 If you own a small business and just purchased a payment terminal two or three years ago, would you be willingly to invest in a brand new terminal?
 Probably not.
 And, that’s one of the biggest barriers that EMV faces.

 If a mom and pop shop has perfectly fine payment terminal that is relatively new, they’re not going to purchase a new terminal for $500 – especially when they could get around 7 years of use with their current terminals.
 As Allen Weinberg, co-founder of management consulting firm Glenbrook Partners, asks, “Why incur the expense and hassle of upgrading when you are highly unlikely to ever see a counterfeit card?”

 Weinberg goes on to write that many of his clients are concerned that their customers will be concerned that they don’t take security seriously if they don’t upgrade to EMV.
 However, 56% of customers don’t care if a retailer’s payment terminal is chip-enabled.